soheilasadeghian/HamiDiabet/README.md

-About Implement JWT Authentication:
+## About Implement JWT Authentication:
 JWT authentication is a self-contained authentication protocol where the token is a base64 representation of a object which contains 3 parts seperated by a period:
 - Header
 - Payload (Claims)
     set claims for user:setClaimsIdentity function in <a href="https://github.com/soheilasadeghian/HamiDiabet/blob/main/hamidiabetWebApi/testwebapi/SimpleAuthorizationServerProvider.cs">code</a>
 - Signature

-The API has 1 controller: AuthController Contains the SignUp, and SignOut.<br>
+The API has 1 controller:<br/>
+AuthController Contains the SignUp, and SignOut.<br>
 SignIn is here <a href="https://github.com/soheilasadeghian/HamiDiabet/blob/main/hamidiabetWebApi/testwebapi/App_Start/Startup.cs">signIn</a><br>
 i use this NuGet: <a href="https://www.nuget.org/packages/Microsoft.Owin.Security.Jwt"> Microsoft.Owin.Security.Jwt  </a>